|

 Your ocean freight carrier's bill of lading will confirm the total freight charge based on the actual weight and measurements of your cargo and list any extra charges and fees related to your shipment.

-Keep in mind that some charges may not be included in the online price quote.
+Please note that some charges may not be included in the online price quote.

 If your pickup conditions or location are outside the usual limits, extra charges may apply.
 If additional costs are listed on the carrier's freight invoice, we will include them in our final statement.
 Possible charges may include attempted pickups, debris removal, and waiting time.